darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetectionAndVerification/3-ApprovalWorkflow/README.md

 3. Type ManualStep in the "Activity Name" textbox, and then click "Create Activity".
 4. In the left navigation, click on Dashboard and click Create a state machine
 5. Choose "Author from scratch" and for the name, type _MLApprovalProcess_.
-6. For the IAM Role, choose the APIGatewayToStepFunctions role that your created above.
+6. For the IAM Role, choose the _StepFunctionstoLambda_ role that your created above.
 7. In the "Code" section, paste the following code and **replace the strings 111111111111 with your own AWS account Id**:
 ```{
   "Comment": "Image review process!",